Dreycey/PhageBox/README.md

 ### Arduino sketch example

 This example uses an Arduino sketch to import the library and initialize the PhageBox embeded software.
+This sketch is also available here: `PhageBox/arduino
+/phageBox_controller/phageBox_controller.ino`

 ```
 #include <PhageBox.h>